Pakthapriyan/Job_Analytics_Portal/README.md

 ## Data Source

-The data used for this analysis was sourced from [mention your data source here, e.g., "a public dataset on Kaggle" or "data scraped from various job portals"].
+The data used for this analysis was sourced from Kaggle

 ---